Applying to University

 4. The sections are self explanatory and easy to follow i.e. personal details (address, telephone number) UCAS will allocate a unique UCAS number which must be quoted with any communications with UCAS.

-5. Students will need their unique learner number which is available from Mrs Burge (t-burge@garthhillcollege.com).
+5. Students will need their unique learner number which is available from Mrs O'Dwyer (a-odwyer@garthhillcollege.com).

 6. You will need the university (institution) codes as well as the course codes.
-You will find the codes in the university prospectus which are available online as well as hard copies which are available in the student common room.
+You will find the codes in the university prospectus which are available online as well as hard copies which are available in the silent study area.

 7. Students should ask subject tutors or heads of department for internal subject references.
 They can ask for more than one subject reference if they choose.
-The internal reference form should be given to the relevant tutor/ head of department for completion.
-Internal references should be completed by the beginning of the Autumn Term in September.
+The internal reference is completed on Unifrog.

 9. A personal statement must be written in support of the application.
-Students have received personal statement packs outlining how to write a personal statement.
-The first draft of this statement should be completed by the beginning of the Autumn Term in September.
+Students should use Unifrog to write their personal statement.
 This must be checked for approval by the Head of Sixth Form before it is included in the final application.

 10. Applications for Oxford, Cambridge, Medicine, Veterinary Medicine and Dentistry must reach UCAS by the given deadline.
 Therefore personal statements must be approved by the Head of Sixth Form in plenty of time.